-Adrian Tombu - Freelance Back End engineer (Node.js, Golang) - Remote only
+Adrian Tombu - Freelance Tech Lead (Node.js, Typescript) - Remote only - 4 days week

 I welcome you, dear visitor, into this bare but nevertheless interesting page which is a personnal tribute to the HTML of my youth.